benchristelcom/benchristelcom.github.io/src/heroes4/map-notes.md

 There are some underground areas that feel underutilized.

+Note: there is also an "allied" version of this map where the players are grouped into two teams.
+Each player's starting town is between two opponents'.

 | Category      | Rating |
 | ------------- | ------ |
 | Scenery       | ★★★☆☆  |